paragao/analyze-financial-docs/README.md

       )
  ```
  11. Results back in our bucket!
 Good!
 What an easy journey!
+ 12. After you add all of code above, click on **Deploy** so your code will be saved and deployed.

+### Testing - uploading a file and looking at the logs
+Ok, so now let's test this solution.
+Upload a file to your bucket inside the **textract_input/** folder.
+After you have uploaded it, go to the Amazon CloudWatch Logs console and click on **Log Groups** on the left hand side menu.
+Click on the **Log Stream** that will be shown, and then expand the logs.
+There are a lot of data there!

 As you could see, as you followed the instructions above, it was as easy as call different APIs in the same function in order to extract rich insights from our text.
 And it was only possible because Amazon Textract had already helped us extracting the text from our scanned documents.